-The Commission's defined benefit post-employment healthcare plan (the Plan), which the Commission initiated November 2007, provides medical and dental insurance to eligible retirees.
+The Commission's defined benefit post-employment healthcare plan (the Plan), which the Commission initiated November 2007, provides subsidized medical and dental insurance to eligible retirees.
 When the retiree reaches the age to qualify for Medicare, the Commission will no longer fund the benefit.
 Currently, that age is sixty-five (65).

 Employees hired before September 9, 2015 become eligible when the employee qualifies for retirement benefits under the SCRS and has a minimum of five (5) years of service with the Commission and was employed with the Commission at the time of retirement.
 Effective September 9, 2015, the minimum amount of service for employees hired on or after this date is ten (10) years.
-Information regarding SCRS eligibility may be obtained from the Annual Comprehensive Financial Report of the Plan.
-(See Note 5)
+SC PEBA determines eligibility for retirement and retiree group insurance.